Project

 NSW Central-West Orana REZ Transmission Project

-The proposed transmission project aims to support the delivery of a pilot Renewable Energy Zone (REZ) in the New South Wales Central-West Orana region.
+The proposed transmission project aims to support the delivery of the Central-West Orana Renewable Energy Zone (REZ).

 Transmission upgrades will be required to support the increase in renewable generation and storage in the REZ.